Terms and conditions

 - The Promoter will assess each Nomination, against the selection criteria (see point 16), in its sole and absolute discretion as to whether the nomination complies with these Terms and Conditions (including whether it meets a community and environmental/garden need) and whether the available Prize can reasonably fund a portion of, or all, the requirements of the Nominated Project.

-e.g. the project itself, use of recycled compost, physical signage, updates/communication with the community
+Messages could be shared: at the project itself, use of recycled compost, physical signage, updates/communication with the community.

 - Incomplete Nominations will be deemed invalid.